 - Connect a wire from the programmer’s B pin to the AVR’s XTAL2 pin.

 - Perform a full chip erase.
-In Atmel Studio, you can use the “Erase now” button in the “Memories” section of the “Device Programming” dialog.
+In Microchip Studio, you can use the “Erase now” button in the “Memories” section of the “Device Programming” dialog.
 If you are using AVRDUDE, you can take a command you would normally use for programming, and replace the “-U” option and its arguments with “-e”.

 - If the chip erase did not work, connect the B pin to XTAL1 and try again.